geektechniquestudios/ChessWager/README.md

 If you would like to contribute to this repo, start by opening an issue so we can discuss the feature.
 Create a feature branch from develop and make a pull request into develop when you're done.

 For style and linting, there is a prettier config file as well as a tailwind plugin for prettier in the dev dependencies.
 We use Cypress for our frontend testing, Jest for the backend, and hardhat+waffle on smart contracts.
-The general testing philosophy is that all behaviors be tested.
+The testing requirements are that all behaviors should be tested before release, not necessarily every line of code.

 ###### Feedback is welcome